Using Docker with the qbee Docker automation

-Definition of a container can be as simple as providing a name for it and an image to use to start and can be customized with optional arguments (passed to the docker command line when starting containers), an environmental file (which needs to be uploaded using our File Manager), as well as a command to run (which will override the default command from the provided docker image).
+Definition of a container can be as simple as providing a name for it and an image to use to start it with.
+But it can be customized with optional arguments (passed to the docker command line when starting containers), an environmental file (which needs to be uploaded using file manager), as well as a command to run (which will override the default command from the provided docker image).

 For privately hosted images, it's required to provide authentication credentials using the "Registry Authentication" tab.
 It requires a repository hostname to which we want to authenticate, as well as username and password.
 When using private repositories, the image name must include the repository hostname in it.